 The DMO's Internal Audit function provides the DMO Accounting Officer with independent and objective assurance on the overall effectiveness of the Agency's system of internal control.
-It does this through a risk based work programme which is presented to the Audit Committee at the start of each year and approved by the Audit Committee at the start of each quarter.
-All audits make a series of findings relating to control weaknesses.
-Progress against agreed management actions is monitored on a regular basis to ensure issues highlighted by internal and external audit, and other identified actions to improve the control environment, are managed and progressed within agreed deadlines.
-The function is independent of the DMO's trading activities and operations and has a direct reporting line to the DMO Accounting Officer.
+It does this through a risk based work programme which is presented to and approved by the Audit and Risk Committee at the start of each year.
+All audits review the processes in place and where necessary raise findings relating to control weaknesses and management actions are agreed to mitigate any risks and enhance the control structure.
+Progress against agreed management actions is monitored on a regular basis to ensure issues highlighted by internal audit, as well as any issues raised by the external auditors, and other identified actions to improve the control environment, are managed and progressed within agreed deadlines.
+The function is independent of the DMO's trading activities and operations and has a direct reporting line to the Accounting Officer.
 The work of Internal Audit includes assessing the effectiveness of both control design and control performance.
 With its independence and overall remit, Internal Audit provides a third line of defence against the risks that might prevent the DMO delivering its objectives.